A Self-Employment Tax Guide for Therapists

 - Your business will be taxed based on its structure.
 Most business structures for therapists include C corporation, S corporation, Sole proprietorship, Limited liability company (LLC), or Partnership.

-- The Qualified Business Income Deduction (QBI) allows pass-through businesses to deduct up to 20% of their QBI from their federal income taxes.
+- The Qualified Business Income Deduction (QBI) allows owners of pass-through businesses to deduct up to 20% of their QBI from their federal income taxes.

 - Self-employment taxes are made up of Social Security and Medicare taxes and must be paid quarterly.